8Bts/Bear_The_Fisher/README.md

     Score points depend on the type and the scale of the fish.

-    `Blue Red Yellow` : 50 points for small, 75 points for bigger ones
+    `Blue Red Yellow` : 50 points for small ones, 75 points for bigger ones

     `Purple` : 150 points for small, 250 for bigger ones

 - ### Tip

-    Try to aim at the mouth of the fishes.
+    Try to aim at the mouth of the fish.
 Otherwise, they will ignore the hook.

     ![guide](src/assets/screenshots/guide.png)

 - ### Game Difficulty

     Sharks will be added by one as you get more scores.
-Try to not catch them neither feed them with the fish that is on the hook.
+Avoid catching or feeding them with the fish on the hook.
 If you catch the shark, the game is over.
     Your score will be submitted to the leaderboard automatically when you refresh your maximum score.